The makings of Swedish freedom of the press

 Make sure that the table tops are placed in such a way that they cannot accidentally fall or otherwise cause physical injury to visitors.

-The exhibition is available in English, Spanish, Turkish and French.
+The exhibition is already available in English, Spanish, Turkish and French.
 Printing files will be sent from the Swedish Institute (SI) upon received and confirmed application form.
 Please contact SI for previews.